drycc/workflow/src/applications/deploying-apps.md

 Learn how to deploy applications [using Dockerfiles](../applications/using-dockerfiles.md).

-### Docker Image
+### Container Image

-Deploying a Docker image onto Drycc allows you to take a Docker image from either a public or a private registry and copy it over bit-for-bit, ensuring that you are running the same image in development or in your CI pipeline as you are in production.
+Deploying a Container image onto Drycc allows you to take a Container image from either a public or a private registry and copy it over bit-for-bit, ensuring that you are running the same image in development or in your CI pipeline as you are in production.

-Learn how to deploy applications [using Docker images](../applications/using-docker-images.md).
+Learn how to deploy applications [using Container images](../applications/using-container-images.md).

 ## Tuning Application Settings